 The course prerequisite is COMS W313X (Data Structures [and Algorithms]) or equivalent.
 No previous academic experience with either user interface design or graphics is assumed.
 However, you are expected to be comfortable with computers and object-oriented programming.

-Shloka Kini (srk2169 [AT] columbia [DOT] edu) is a first-year dual-degree MS student in Computer Science and Journalism.
+Shloka Kini (srk2169 [AT] columbia [DOT] edu) is a second-year dual-degree MS student in Computer Science and Journalism.
 She earned her BA degree in Computer Science from Dartmouth College.
 Her CS interests include graphics (particularly animation), HCI, AI, digital humanities, educational technology, and work to promote women in computing.
 Her journalism interests lie in multimedia storytelling, media production, public speaking, and performing arts.
-She spent last year working at MIT in their Office of Digital Learning on a web-based virtual cell biology lab.
+She spent this past summer working at Buzzfeed, and hopes to work in the media/tech industry after graduation.
 She has programmed for many UI devices and platforms, including Android smartphones, Microsoft Kinect, and web.
-She will hold office hours Monday 6–8pm in the TA Help Room (except for September 15).
+She will hold office hours Monday 2–4pm in the TA/CA Help Room.

 Additional reading material will be announced in the syllabus and in class.

-Here are some places to learn about the software with which we'll be designing:
+Here are some places to learn about the software we will be using: